phusion/passenger/src/agent/Core/SpawningKit/README.md

 ### The start command

-Regardless of whether SpawningKit is used to spawn an application with or without explicit SpawningKit support, and regardless of whether a wrapper is used and whether the application/wrapper can function as a preloader, SpawningKit asks the caller to supply a "start command" that tells it how to execute the wrapper or the application.
+Regardless of whether SpawningKit is used to spawn an application directly with or without explicit SpawningKit support, and regardless of whether a wrapper is used and whether the application/wrapper can function as a preloader, SpawningKit asks the caller to supply a "start command" that tells it how to execute the wrapper or the application.
 SpawningKit then uses the handshaking procedure (see: "Overview of the spawning journey") to communicate with the wrapper/application whether it should start in preloader mode or not.

-### Summary with examples

-To help you better understand the concepts, the following summarizes some of the above concepts and how they map to supportable languages.

-SpawningKit-enabled wrappers are included in Passenger for these languages: Ruby, Python, Node.js, Meteor, and Perl.

-Any existing app that accepts http requests can be used by writing a wrapper, and any new app can be written with SpawningKit compatibility to avoid the need for a wrapper.

 ## API and implementation highlights